Excusing/Postponing Jury Service

 Employment Conflicts

 Jury Administration does not have the authority to excuse you for any employment reasons, regardless of your position or essentialness to your employer.
 Per RCW 2.36.165, employers are required to accommodate this court-ordered service.
-If you or your employer need more time to plan to accommodate this service, please contact Jury Administration to be rescheduled.
+If you or your employer need more time to plan to accommodate this service, please contact Jury Administration to be rescheduled or follow the steps above to defer/postpone your service to a later time.

 Small Business Owners/Independent Contractors/Sole Proprietors